I love the concept of disproportionate rewards–getting the biggest rewards, for the least effort.

 What’s extra important though is that you want to pay off the entire balance of the loan before the 0% rate expires.
 This is by no means a strategy that allows you to accumulate more debt!

-One card I have myself and recommend to others is the Chase Freedom Unlimited..
+One card I have myself and recommend to others is the Chase Freedom Unlimited.
 This card has a 0% Intro APR for 15 months from account opening on balance transfers, with a 5% balance transfer fee.
-You’ll then earn 1.5% cashback on all your purchases.
-There’s also a $150 sign up bonus for spending $500 in the first three months.
+You’ll then earn 1.5% cash back on all purchases.

 Who wouldn’t like to make an extra $50 this year with only a few minutes of work?